 fbpx

 March is Women’s History Month, a time for celebration of the amazing progress in women’s rights over the years and the work being done today.
-The theme for Women’s History Month 2024 is Women Who Advocate for Equity, Diversity and Inclusion.
-Our women’s history month speakers share their stories of women who lead, innovate, and fight for social justice and equity, and who work every day to make gender equality even more of a global reality.
+International Women’s Day is on March 8—we’re proud to represent a roster of IWD and WHM speakers who embody the 2025 theme, Accelerate Action.
+Our speakers share their stories of women who lead, innovate, and spark action for social justice and equity, and who work every day to make gender equality even more of a global reality.

 Speakers